warneckii Dracaena fragrans

 - Leaf Description:

 - Leaves are glossy green and can be variegated with white or yellow.
-They grow 2-3 ft long, 8-48 in long, and 3-5 in wide.
+They grow up to 18 in long, and 3 to 5 in wide.
 Leaves droop as they get longer.
 Crowded, arranged spirally, sessile, clasping to sheathing, simple, linear-lanceolate, acute, entire, prominent midrib, all green or with medial yellow or white stripe(s).
-Looks similar to corn leaves.
+The foliage looks similar to corn leaves.

 -